mikemartinez99/SnakeBat/README.md

 - Adjusted `BatFunctions.R` to take gainOffset

 - Adjusted `01_calcRMS_Power.R` to apply gain offset

+*August 17th, 2026:*

+- Added `pixi.toml`; pixi is now the recommended way to install and run the pipeline.
+The conda route still works and is documented under Installation

+- Added a `container:` directive to the `Snakefile` for running with `--use-singularity` on a cluster

+- Reworked logging: one line per recording instead of three, wall-clock timestamps, an ETA heartbeat on long runs, and an end-of-run summary that counts processed / skipped / failed files separately

+- Empty recordings (0 samples) are now reported distinctly from short ones, since they indicate a recorder problem rather than a short file

+- Fixed a trailing space after a line-continuation backslash in the `Snakefile` that truncated the `RScript` call to six arguments

+- Fixed an always-true argument count check in `01_calcRMS_Power.R` (`< 8 | > 7`, which is satisfied by every possible value)

 ## Contact
 For questions regarding this pipeline feel free to submit an issue to the github repo or contact: